For those studying Chinese at Wheaton

 Asian Studies Track - Interdisciplinary Studies

-Asian Studies draws upon the expertise and courses relevant to Asia that are available at the College.
+Interdisciplinary Studies - Asian Studies POS draws upon the expertise and courses relevant to Asia that are available at the College.
 It provides academic training for fields such as diplomatic service, education, missions, religious studies, business, international law, journalism, and history, as well as graduate school.
 In addition, the Asian Studies track encourages various summer programs to Asia, including the China Studies Program of the Council for Christian Colleges & Universities.

 Pui Tak Center

-The Pui Tak Center is a church-based community in Chinatown, Chicago where students can go to tutor Chinese children or adults in ESL as well as hone their Chinese language skills.
+The Pui Tak Center (培德中心) is a church-based community in Chinatown, Chicago where students can go to tutor Chinese children or adults in ESL as well as hone their Chinese language skills.

-The Language Learning Center
+The Language Resource Center

 Students meet in the cafeteria for casual conversation and Mandarin language practice over dinner once a week.
 Anyone belonging to the campus community who is interested in using or improving their language skills, or discussing and experiencing Chinese culture together, is welcome to join the group.
+Look for the table with the small Chinese flag (red with five gold stars).